deldhinoR/FleetController_V0.2/README.md

 # FleetController V0.2

+⚠️ **Warning: This controller has NOT been tested on real UAVs.
+Use only in simulation environments.**

 A more advanced and realistic **3-UAV fleet controller** using ROS2 and MAVROS.
 This version implements a **triangular formation** and supports leader-follower coordination.

 ## Features